 - 1 14oz can chopped tomatoes

-- 1 ancho chili, soaked in hot water for 10 minutes (or 2 tbsp chipotle in adobo)
+- 1 ancho chili (soaked in hot water for 10 mins) or 2 tbsp chili in adobo

 - 1 tsp dried oregano